plurid/plurid/notes/Architecture.md

 # Architecture

-- `<plurid-container>` :: in general, contains everything on the web page and so it is preceded by `<body>` and succeded by `</body>`.
+- `<plurid-container>` :: in general, contains everything on the web page and so it is a direct and possibly the only child of `<body>`.

-    It provides the context for 3D manipulations.
+    It provides the context for 3D transformations (rotation, translation, scale).

-    In special cases, a webpage can have multiple `<plurid-container>`s.
+    In special cases, a web page can have multiple `<plurid-container>`s.

     Can have the attribute `optionsless`.

 - `<plurid-roots>` :: contains one or more `<plurid-root>`s.

-    Can be transformed (rotation, translation, scale) by itself, transforming everything it contains.
+    Can be transformed (rotation, translation, scale) by itself, transforming all the `<plurid-root>`s it contains.

 - `<plurid-root>` :: content container.